HOME: www.hiltonpond.org

 Ruby-throated Hummingbirds Archilochus colubris--which occur in 38 U.S. states and across southern Canada from April through early October--are the most widely distributed hummingbird species.
 Nonetheless, they are poorly studied in Mexico and Central America where they spend their non-breeding months.
 During our nine-day field trips in 2009 to Guanacaste Province in northwestern Costa Rica, Center director Bill Hilton Jr. will show participants how hummingbirds are observed, captured, banded, and released and teach how to implement observational protocols that are part of "Operation RubyThroat: The Hummingbird Project" and The GLOBE Program.
 Along the way participants will help with many aspects of field work, visit diverse habitats, and learn about fascinating aspects of Costa Rican natural history and culture--from volcanoes to Pacific coastal ecosystems, from coatimundis to tropical butterflies.

-Each nine-day expedition will be based at Buena Vista Lodge & Adventure Center (above), used by many international tour companies because of its excellent accommodations, food, and proximity to outstanding Costa Rican nature locales.
+Each nine-day expedition will be based at Buena Vista Lodge & Adventure Center (above), used by many international tour companies because of its accommodations, food, and proximity to outstanding Costa Rican nature locales.
 The rustic-but-comfortable cabins have hot and cold running water, clean towels daily, private indoor toilets and showers, room fans, and screened windows; the dining room offers fresh fruit, meats, and vegetables at every meal, so you defintely won't be "roughing it."

 Guanacaste Province, in northwestern Costa Rica (red star on map below), borders Nicaragua.
 Unlike the Caribbean side of the Costa Rica, the west coast is drier; rather than tropical rain forests, Guanacaste has tropical DRY forests--some of which are evergreen--and there are expanses of grassland that even today are used by cattle and horse ranchers.
-Some ecologsts liken the terrain, climate, and vegetative structure of Guanacaste to that of West Texas in the United States--except there are several active volcanoes overlooking pristine Pacific beaches in Guanacaste!
+Some ecologists liken the terrain, climate, and vegetative structure of Guanacaste to that of West Texas in the United States--except there are several active volcanoes overlooking pristine Pacific beaches in Guanacaste!

 After reading the information below, please contact Debbie Sturdivant at Holbrook Travel (1-866-748-6146) if you have any questions about enrolling and/or to request enrollment forms.
 Register early to guarantee you can participate!